bywhite/tf-imm-lab-basic/README.md

 You must add BackTics (same key as ~ tilda, not a single quote) around the "cat ~/Downloads/SecretKey.txt" in Export command.

 It doesn't matter how you create the environment variables in your OS, as long as they are preceeded with TF_VAR_

+On mac, run "env" from CLI to verify environment variables.
+Note, they are not persistent.
+If you close your CLI, they dissappear.